High Peak Rifles: Origin

-In 1867 Lord George Cavendish became Honorary Colonel of the battalion, and was succeeded as Lieutenant-Colonel Commandant by his son James Charles Cavendish, formerly an officer of the Royal Artillery.
-Most RVCs adopted 'Rifle Grey' for their uniform, but under J.C.
-Cavendish the units of the battalion standardised on scarlet coats with blue facings.
+In 1867, Lord George Cavendish became Honorary Colonel of the battalion; he was succeeded as Lieutenant-Colonel Commandant by his son James Charles Cavendish, formerly an officer of the Royal Artillery.
+Most RVCs adopted 'Rifle Grey' for their uniform; however, under J.C.
+Cavendish, the units of the battalion standardised on scarlet coats with blue facings.

 The unit applied to have its RVCs consolidated in 1879, the 3rd Admin Bn being renumbered on 16 March 1880 as the 3rd Derbyshire RVC, changed to 2nd Derbyshire RVC on 15 June 1880, still under the command of Lt-Col J.C.
 Cavendish.
 The ten constituent RVCs became lettered companies in order of seniority.
 This meant that the battalion had six chaplains and ten surgeons, who had previously been attached to individual corps.
 In the following year, under the Childers Reforms, the Volunteers were attached to their local Regular Army regiments, the 2nd Derbyshire RVC being affiliated to the Sherwood Foresters (The Derbyshire Regiment; from 1902 the Nottinghamshire and Derbyshire Regiment).
 In 1887 it was redesignated as the 2nd Volunteer Battalion of the regiment, and later adopted the white facings of the Regular battalions, though by special permission it retained its blue Austrian knot on the sleeve, and wore coats rather than tunics.

 When Volunteer Infantry Brigades were introduced in 1888, the VBs of the Sherwood Foresters formed part of the North Midland Brigade, although for a few years from 1901 they formed a separate Sherwood Foresters Brigade.